 Through the isolated mountains and secluded islands of the inland sea, you will get a glimpse of a more traditional Japan.
 From the mountainside hamlets, castles and ancient temples, experience a place where the Japan's modernization did not penetrate.

 These are big climbing days.
 From the deep valleys you will be climbing over the mountain passes down to the coast.
-You will then ride along the cluster of islets which connect Shikoku to the mainland of Honshu though to Hiroshima.
+You will then ride along the cluster of islets which connect Shikoku to the mainland of Honshu.

 This is one of our favorites.
 Get ready for a trip of a lifetime.

-- Cycle Japan's inland sea from Shikoku to Hiroshima across the largest bridge system in the world
+- Cycle Japan's inland sea from Shikoku to Honshu across the largest bridge system in the world

 - Bathe in Japan's oldest hot spring that dates back over 1,000 years